 Great Lakes Integrated Mesocosm Research (GLIMR)

-Steering Committee: Lead: Allen Steinman (Grand Valley State University AWRI); Co-leads: Casey Godwin (CIGLR); Craig Stow (NOAA GLERL); Hank Vanderploeg (NOAA GLERL);Ed Rutherford (NOAA GLERL); Donna Kashian (Wayne State University); Don Uzarski (Central Michigan University)
+Steering Committee: Lead: Alan Steinman (Grand Valley State University AWRI); Co-leads: Casey Godwin (CIGLR); Craig Stow (NOAA GLERL); Hank Vanderploeg (NOAA GLERL);Ed Rutherford (NOAA GLERL); Donna Kashian (Wayne State University); Don Uzarski (Central Michigan University)

 CIGLR Research Theme: Healthy Communities